-Immunizations apply to all of us — from infants to seniors.
-Vaccines protect you from serious diseases and keep our community healthy.
-Protect yourself and our community- be wise, immunize!
-Click here to view the current recommended immunization schedules and other useful resources.
+Immunizations are important for everyone — from infants to seniors.
+Vaccines protect you and your loved ones from serious diseases and keep our community healthy.
+Protect yourself, your loved ones and our community - be wise, immunize!
+View the current recommended immunization schedule here.

-The Alexandria Health Department is closed to the public on Thursday mornings, 8:00 a.m. to 12:45 p.m., for internal administrative functions and staff development.
+The Alexandria Health Department is closed to the public on Thursday mornings, 8 a.m. to 12:45 p.m., for internal administrative functions and staff development.
 The other days of the week, the Health Department will be open during its usual business hours.
 For further information, call 703.746.4996.
-Thank you.

 To receive information about Department programs, special events, clinics, community meetings, and more.
 Update your subscription or subscribe to eNews by visiting http://alexandriava.gov/eNews.